Tell us a little about yourself. Where were your born, raised, and where do you live now?

 Where do you see yourself in five years?

 Do you like to travel?
 If so, favorite place you’ve visited?
-Somewhere you’d love to visit when it’s safe?
+Is there somewhere you’d love to visit when it’s safe?

 Some answers were edited.